-Polluted Delta, Flooded Strand, Misty Rainforest — "Why don't you play Snow-Covered Island?"
+Polluted Delta, Flooded Strand — "Why don't you play Snow-Covered Island?"
 When you're playing fetchlands, you don't need to play Snow-Covered lands as your deck naturally happens to have plenty of lands with varying names for Gifts Ungiven.
 The second you play a Snow-Covered Island, your opponent immediately knows that you're on Storm.
 There's no reason to give that information away, especially considering how little the name-difference is relevant.
 It's certainly cool to search for two basic Islands with different names, but how often is it relevant?
 Not very.
 Instead with this list, if the occasion ever were to present itself, you can just search for the three off-brand fetchlands and that'll do the trick.
 You may notice that all of these lands search for basic Island and not basic Mountain, that's because having access to Island in the early stages of the game is a lot more critical for cantrip development of your game-plan.

 Steam Vents — The best non-Spirebluff Canal dual land available that is searchable with your fetchlands and isn't recurring damage like Shivan Reef.
 There isn't much to be said about the shocklands other than plan ahead in match-ups where the damage is relevant and try to take less damage by searching for them on the end-step.

 Island, Mountain — Not being locked out of the game by Bloon Moon is always good, basic lands (more so the Island in this scenario) are good to have.
 Especially in a world with Field of Ruin, Path to Exile, Ghost Quarter, and now Assassin's Trophy.
-I'm considering a fifth basic land at the moment due to the increased presence of cards that provide you with them.
+I just added a fifth basic land at the moment due to the increased presence of cards that provide you with them.
 Blue mana is more desirable in the set-up stages of the game which is why you see more copies of Island than Mountain, generally, you really only need red mana on the combo turn or when answering a threat.

 Pieces of the Puzzle — Boarded in for a few reasons.
 The first and most popular reason is a way to combat graveyard hate as Pieces of the Puzzle allows you to play around graveyard hate efficiently by just ignoring the issue.
 Chaining cantrips and Pieces of the Puzzle is a lot easier than it looks.
 The second reason would be to dodge effects like Leyline of Sanctity shutting off your copies of Gifts Ungiven.
 The last reason would be simply to out-grind midrange and control decks by overwhelming them on cards, which is a very good strategy in these match-ups.